Clinical UM Guideline

-The American Urological Association (AUA), in their Guideline on the Management of Erectile Dysfunction: Diagnosis and Treatment Recommendations Management of Erectile Dysfunction, defines the index case of ED as the absence of hypogonadism or hyperprolactinemia in a man who develops, after a well-established period of normal erectile function, ED that is primarily organic in nature (AUA, 2005).
+The American Urological Association (AUA), in their Guideline on the Management of Erectile Dysfunction: Diagnosis and Treatment Recommendations Management of Erectile Dysfunction, defines the index case of ED as the absence of hypogonadism or hyperprolactinemia in a man who develops, after a well-established period of normal erectile function, ED that is primarily organic in nature (AUA, 2005, Update 2007).
 The European Association of Urology (EAU) defines ED as the "persistent inability to attain and maintain an erection sufficient to permit satisfactory sexual performance" (Wespes, 2013).

 The AUA (2007) guideline update for erectile dysfunction states:

 The management of erectile dysfunction begins with the identification of organic comorbidities and psychosexual dysfunctions; both should be appropriately treated or their care triaged.
 The currently available therapies that should be considered for the treatment of erectile dysfunction include the following: oral phosphodiesterase type 5 [PDE5] inhibitors, intra-urethral alprostadil, intracavernous vasoactive drug injection, vacuum constriction devices, and penile prosthesis implantation.
 These appropriate treatment options should be applied in a stepwise fashion with increasing invasiveness and risk balanced against the likelihood of efficacy.

 The EAU guidelines on male sexual dysfunction: erectile dysfunction and premature ejaculation (Wespes, 2013) recommend the implanted penile prosthesis as a third line of therapy for individuals that have failed other non-surgical treatments.

 Damage to nerves, arteries, smooth muscles, and fibrous tissues, often as a result of disease, is the most common cause of ED.
 Vascular disease and neurologic disease account for about 70% of ED cases.
 Between 35 and 50 percent of men with diabetes experience ED.
 Surgery (especially radical prostate and bladder surgery for cancer) can injure nerves and arteries near the penis, causing ED (AUA, 2007; Chung, 2014; NCCN, 2015).
 Injury to the penis, spinal cord, prostate, bladder, and pelvis can lead to ED by harming nerves, smooth muscles, arteries, and fibrous tissues of the corpora cavernosa.